Movie Review: “The Zookeeper's Wife”

 The Zookeeper’s Wife

-This movie tells the story of Antonina Zabinkski (Jessica Chastain) and Jan Zabinski (Johan Heldenbergh), who were a non-Jewish married couple that lived on and ran a Zoo in Warsaw, Poland just before the beginning of World War II.
-Antonina is a respected animal whisperer, of sprta, who has a way with all of the animals in the zoo.
-The couple love on the zoo with their son when, one day, the Nazi forces reach Poland and use an air strike to drop bombs on Warsaw (which includes the zoo).
-Devasted by the Nazi invasion and the horrors that the Jewish population is being forced into, the Zabinskis decide to use their Zoo as a hideout and sanctuary for the Jewish people they rescue from the Ghetto.
-If this did not already sound like an impossible task, their Zoo is also being occupied by Nazi forces.
+This movie tells the story of Antonina Zabinkski (Jessica Chastain) and Jan Zabinski (Johan Heldenbergh), who were a non-Jewish married couple that lived on and ran a zoo in Warsaw, Poland just before the beginning of World War II.
+Antonina is a respected animal whisperer, of sorts, who has a way with all of the animals in the zoo.
+The couple live at the zoo with their son when, one day the Nazi forces reach Poland and use an air strike to drop bombs on Warsaw.
+Devastated by the Nazi invasion and the horrors that the Jewish population is being forced to endure, the Zabinskis decide to use their zoo as a hideout and sanctuary for the Jewish people that they rescue from the ghetto.
+If this did not already sound like an impossible task, their zoo is also being occupied by Nazi forces.

 The Pros & Cons

 Jessica Chastain (+10pts)

 The Ghetto (-3pts)

 As should be no surprise, Jessica Chastain is easily one of the best parts of this film.
 Initially, her character seemed like a one-note character, as a soft-spoken animal whisperer and expert.
 However, the film goes on to show the character has a lot more complexity.
 In certain scenes, the character shows strength and courage, but Jessica Chastain's eyes told a much different story.
 They show fear, and pain in a compelling way.